Monday, September 28, 2009

 APRES LUI (2007)

 Denevue's performance is good, nothing more, but the story is dead in the water right from the beginning.
 The son is never properly introduced, except in a brief scene as a annoying dork and then he's dead.
 Bam!
 Eight minutes into the film he's croaked on over to the other side and I feel nothing at all.
 Deneuve quickly takes interest in the friend and turns him into her pet project: giving him a job and getting him back in school.
 Soon she starts with the stalking, the touching and the acting like a crazy person, but not crazy enough to make it interesting.
-Other boring stuff happens but it's all unimportant and the entire film just drags along like a two-legged turtle in quicksand until the disappointing ending.
+Other boring stuff happens but it's all unimportant and the entire film just drags along like a two-legged turtle until the disappointing ending.

 Unless you're just a hardcore Deneuve fan then I cannot think of any reason to watch this film.